 My Rules for Grading

-Not everyone collects sets and while my ‘binder/raw with a few slabs mixed in’ solution works for me, it’s not for everyone.
-So what about you?
-Should you be slabbing your cards?
+So, should you be slabbing your cards?
 I can’t speak to your personal preferences.
 But my rules for slabbing are pretty simple and have served me well.

 If it’s expensive, slab it – Now, cards in slabs can still be damaged.
 The plastic cases in which they reside aren’t shatterproof and there’s still a chance mishaps can happen with them.
 But, in general, I like having more expensive cards protected in them.